Articles

 • Remedy Network Map

-EFFECTIVE BRAIN & BODY IMPROVEMENT PART VII REMEDY NETWORK MAP The final formulas We carefully pieced together the seemingly unrelated parts of the Introduction and Study Course, like creating a quilt.
+EFFECTIVE BRAIN & BODY IMPROVEMENT PART VII The final formulas We carefully pieced together the seemingly unrelated parts of the Introduction and Study Course, like creating a quilt.
 Is our Soul doing the same with connecting the dots of events & experiences in each of our lives?
-Since Attention is defined as ‘the…
+Since Attention is defined as ‘the state of attending…

 • Somatic Experiences?